Lightning Photography Guide (2024)

 Dropping the bolts in on the right adds balance to the image now but the strength of those bolts is maybe a little too much and draws attention to itself.
 I'll decide later if I want to keep it or not.
 The glow in the 'before' image on the left is pretty ugly but some luminosity masking and colour correction sorts that right out.

 Time to tackle the big crawler.
-As I mentioned earlier, the area of precip above the lightning has some visual interest I can use but below the strike is overbearing.
+As I mentioned earlier, the area of precip above the lightning has some visual interest I can use and spars nicely with the blue tones on the right but below the strike itself is overbearing.
 The 'after' image on the right shows how selectively editing a luminosity mask has allowed me to remove all the pink glow from beneath the cloud base.
 However, the inclusion of this layer as a whole means removing some of that forward cloud base which I quite liked so I might have to review this later.

 Adding in another bolt on the left helps to bring more weight to the image and compensate for the fairly weak bolt on the far left.
 Again, a luminosity mask reduces the ugly haloing but its not perfect mainly because of the pattern of the precip crossing over the bolt makes it look like a blending anomoly so might have to review this also.